jamielsharief/psr-session/README.md

     }

     /**
      * If the session was destroyed, there will be no id, so delete delete delete.
-If the session ID was regenerated, then
+If the
-     * the cookie needs to be updated.
+     * session ID was regenerated, then the cookie needs to be updated and added a quick timeout feature.
      */
     private function addCookieToResponse(ServerRequestInterface $request, ResponseInterface $response): ResponseInterface {